Jennifer M. Logg, Ph.D.

 Curriculum Vitae

-I am an Assistant Professor of Management at Georgetown University's McDonough School of Business.
-Prior to joining Georgetown, I was a Post-Doctoral Fellow at Harvard University.
-I received my Ph.D. from the Management of Organizations department at the University of California, Berkeley’s Haas School of Business.
+Jennifer M. Logg, Ph.D., is an Assistant Professor of Management at Georgetown University's McDonough School of Business.
+Prior to joining Georgetown, she was a Post-Doctoral Fellow at Harvard University and received her Ph.D. from the University of California, Berkeley’s Haas School of Business.

-• Ranked #1 on list of "Most Cited Organizational Behavior and Human Decision Processes Articles Since 2018" (2021)
+- Ranked #1 in 2021 as "Most Cited Organizational Behavior and Human Decision Processes Articles Since 2018"

 Picture